dalyndalton/WebCrawler/doc/Plan.md

 ## Phase 6: Maintenance

-**Deliver:**

-*   Write brief and honest answers to these questions: *(Note: do this before you complete **Phase 5: Deployment**)*
-    *   What parts of your program are sloppily written and hard to understand?
+  > - What parts of your program are sloppily written and hard to understand?

+  A: Most of the threading part looks very convoluted, and took me a while to wrap my head around.
+I assume if i were to visit this in the future I would go through the same headache again.
-        *   Are there parts of your program which you aren't quite sure how/why they work?
+> *   Are there parts of your program which you aren't quite sure how/why they work?

+   A: Yes, anything involving threading honestly.
+I think I've got it down but not enough to say that I'm confident in it.
-        *   If a bug is reported in a few months, how long would it take you to find the cause?
+> * If a bug is reported in a few months, how long would it take you to find the cause?

+A: It may take upwards of an hour, but with the small scope of the project many bugs can be easily found and located, especially considering the modular nature of the program structure.

-    *   Will your documentation make sense to
+> * Will your documentation make sense to
-        *   anybody besides yourself?
+>   anybody besides yourself?
-        *   yourself in six month's time?
+>   yourself in six month's time?

+A: Yes, I feel as though my documentation is more than adequate, and if anything a little boring.

-    *   How easy will it be to add a new feature to this program in a year?
+> *   How easy will it be to add a new feature to this program in a year?

+A: Depending on the feature, it could be as simple as adding a method to the preexisting classes, or as hard as just starting over.
+More than likely, new features should be moderately easy to add.

-    *   Will your program continue to work after upgrading
+>  Will your program continue to work after upgrading OS, hardware, or python

-        *   your computer's hardware?
-        *   the operating system?
-        *   to the next version of Python?
+Yes, all of the imports besides `bs4` and `requests` are included in the standard library, and no features marked for deprecation have been used.